ArmandJ77-zz/grpc-demo/README.md

 These commands are run against the basic greeter service These command were executed agains the service while debugging using kestrel and not running in the docker container

-### giturl
+### gRPCurl
 Get the install from [here](https://github.com/fullstorydev/grpcurl/releases)

+cd into the directory where you placed the exe and run the below command.

 Request:
 ```
 grpcurl -d "{\"name\": \"World\"}" localhost:5001 greet.Greeter/SayHello
 ```
-note the double quotes this is for some cmd weirdness on windows.
+Note: Double quotes this is for some cmd weirdness on windows.

 Response:
 ```